cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ```

-You can see that the Checkers module will need to access the Leaderboard methods, like the `k.board.MustAddWonGameResultToPlayer(...)`.
+You can see that the checkers module will need to access the leaderboard methods, like `k.board.MustAddWonGameResultToPlayer(...)`.

-First you need to write those functions, create a `x/leaderboard/keeper/player_info_handler.go` file with the following code:
+First, you need to write those functions.
+Create a `x/leaderboard/keeper/player_info_handler.go` file with the following code:

 ```golang
 package keeper